RAA-0/Flight-passengers-forecasting/Readme.txt

 The New_model directory contains the code for training the new prophet model that predicts the percentage change based on the events and date.
-It also contains a folder (Scraping) that allows us to scrape some websites and get news based on dates. a new file (NewPredictor) added to the serving folder of the original project is used to do a new prediction after the first model finishes its prediction, based on a predicted percentage change from the trained prophet model after scraping and searching for events based on the date.
+It also contains a folder (Scraping) that allows us to scrape some websites and get news based on dates. a new file (NewPredictor) added to the serving folder of the original project is used to do a new prediction after the first model finishes its prediction, based on a predicted percentage change from the trained prophet model after scraping and searching for events based on the date. and lastly i added some cases where i statically added some events on specific dates and made the prophet model predict on these cases in order to evaluate its performance.

 The link to the percentage change prediction model alone: https://github.com/RAA-0/Percentage_changes_predictions.git